Combinatorial Gray codes-an updated survey: Geometric objects

 \subsection{Rectangulations and rainbow cycles}

-Merino and M\"utze~\cite{DBLP:conf/compgeom/MerinoM21} present Gray codes for various families of \emph{generic rectangulations}, which are subdivisions of a rectangle into $n$ smaller rectangles, subject to the constraint that no four rectangles meet in a point.
+Merino and M\"utze~\cite{MR4598046} present Gray codes for various families of \emph{generic rectangulations}, which are subdivisions of a rectangle into $n$ smaller rectangles, subject to the constraint that no four rectangles meet in a point.
 In particular, they constructed a Gray code for all generic rectangulations with $n$ rectangles by flip operations called wall slides, simple flips and T-flips.
 They also obtained a Gray code for diagonal rectangulations, which are those generic rectangulations for which every rectangle intersects the diagonal from the top-left to the bottom-right corner of the outer rectangle, and this Gray code uses only simple and T-flips (diagonal rectangulations are counted by the Baxter numbers~[OEIS~A001181]); see Figure~\ref{fig:rect}.
-More generally, their approach yields Gray codes for many subfamilies of generic rectangulations that are characterized by pattern avoidance, such as guillotine rectangulations or 1-sided rectangulations, by so-called jumps, which generalize wall slides, simple flips and T-flips. \openproblem{They raised the problem of constructing Gray codes for rectangulations of point sets as introduced in~{\cite{MR2244135}} (see also~{\cite{DBLP:journals/ieicet/YamanakaRN18}}).}
+More generally, their approach yields Gray codes for many subfamilies of generic rectangulations that are characterized by pattern avoidance, such as guillotine rectangulations or 1-sided rectangulations, by so-called jumps, which generalize wall slides, simple flips and T-flips. \openproblem{48}{They raised the problem of constructing Gray codes for rectangulations of point sets as introduced in~{\cite{MR2244135}} (see also~{\cite{DBLP:journals/ieicet/YamanakaRN18}}).} Downing, Einstein, Hartung and Williams~\cite{downing_einstein_hartung_williams_2023} provide Gray codes for Catalan squares and staircases, which are a Catalan family of geometric objects that can be viewed as T-avoiding rectangulations.

 Felsner, Kleist, M\"utze and Sering~\cite{MR4046775} constructed cycles in the flip graphs of different geometric configurations that are balanced in the sense that each flip operation occurs equally often along the cycle.
-They refer to these cycles as \emph{rainbow cycles}, and establish existence and non-existence results for the flip graphs of triangulations of a convex polygon, non-crossing perfect matchings on a convex set of points, and plane spanning trees on a general point set. \openproblem{They conjectured that the flip graph of non-crossing perfect matchings on a convex $2m$-gon under flips along alternating 4-cycles does not contain a cycle along which every possible edge on the point set appears and disappears exactly once (such a cycle has length~$m^2/2$), whenever $m\geq 6$ is even, which is confirmed for $m\in\{6,8,10,12\}$ (see also~{\cite{MR4184338}}).}
+They refer to these cycles as \emph{rainbow cycles}, and establish existence and non-existence results for the flip graphs of triangulations of a convex polygon, non-crossing perfect matchings on a convex set of points, and plane spanning trees on a general point set. \openproblem{49}{They conjectured that the flip graph of non-crossing perfect matchings on a convex $2m$-gon under flips along alternating 4-cycles does not contain a cycle along which every possible edge on the point set appears and disappears exactly once (such a cycle has length~$m^2/2$), whenever $m\geq 6$ is even, which is confirmed for $m\in\{6,8,10,12\}$ (see also~{\cite{MR4184338}}).}